mamallama/database_analysis/README.md

 # Database Optimizations

-## Description

-Given an existing application which generates a report from a large data set, improve the efficiency of the report using database optimization methods.

-## Objectives

-After completing this assignment, you should...

-* Understand the downsides of loops within loops in Rails.
-* Understand the benefits and appropriate use of indices on database tables.
-* Understand the downside of indices.
-* Be able to measure the runtime of various webapp functions.
-* Be able to query the database more efficiently.
-* Be able to implement database indices.

-## Deliverables

-* **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect each part to take (1-3).
-Record your hours as you go.
-* **A repository.** You will be working from the existing application found in this repository, but you will make your own copy.
-* **A README.** The README should include data on all of the metrics requested below.
-* **A test suite.** Build your application using TDD.
-Your test suite must include unit tests, controller tests, and at least two integration tests.
-* **A reflection on your estimate.**

-## Normal Mode

-#### Part One - Analysis

-For this project, you will be starting with an application which runs very slowly.
-This inefficiency is due partly to the sheer amount of data present, but mostly due to the structure of the code and the database.
-Your task is to make it run in a reasonable amount of time.

-Once you pull down the application from GitHub, run `bundle install` and `rake db:migrate`, then follow the steps below.

-1. Run `rake db:seed`.
-When it is finished, it will tell you how long the process took (in seconds).
-Record the amount of time.
-1. Turn on your server and open your browser to `localhost:3000`.
-You will have to sort out which parameters you need to pass it.
-1. Open Chrome's timeline in developer tools, then hit Cmd-R on your keyboard.
-The timeline will track time to load the page.
-Record the following:
-  1. Total time in Chrome's timeline
-  1. "Idle" time in Chrome's timeline
-  1. The time given by Rails at the top of the page
-  1. The time given by Rails at the bottom of the page (sorry for the long scroll)
-  1. Explain what these four numbers are and which are subsets of the others
-1. Add appropriate indices to the data structure (via migrations).
-1. Record how long it takes to run the migrations that add indices.
-1. Reload the root page and record the four time numbers again.
-Calculate your percent improvement in runtime.
-1. Examine the code that is run when the root path loads.
-Modify the controller commands which access the database to make them more efficient.
-1. Calculate your percent improvement in runtime.
+Original migration time: ```Completed running in 6044.447746 seconds.``` After indices: ```AddIndices: migrated (0.0000s)``` (HOW?)

+Timeline did not work at all for me.
+I had it open and running for about 30 minutes and it was still buffering at 8%.

 1. Once you have optimized your code as much as you think you can, drop the database, run `rake db:migrate`, and then time how long it takes to run `rake db:seed`.
 Was there an improvement or a worsening of runtime?
 By what percent and why?
-1. Which is faster: (a) running `rake db:seed` without indices and then running a migration to add indices, or (b) adding indices during your initial `rake db:migrate`, then running `rake db:seed`?
+1. Which is faster: (a) running `rake db:seed` without indices and then running a migration to add indices, or (b) adding indices during your initial `rake db:migrate`, then running `rake db:seed`? b

-You've done a thorough job of analyzing runtime, but now take a look at storage space:

-* Record the size of your database (in bytes).
+* Size of your database: 563.5 MB
 * Record the size of your development log.
-* Give at least one method (feel free to Google) for reducing the size of one of these, yet keeping your data intact.
+* Give at least one method (feel free to Google) for reducing the size of one of these, yet keeping your data intact: number one answer on Stack Overflow was to delete the file.
+Rails apparently creates a new log file if one doesn't exist.
+Another popular answer: log rotation.
 * Do you think that this is smaller, about right, or larger than the size of databases you'll be working with in your career?
+I think this is probably larger, unless I somehow end up at...
+I don't know, amazon.

 Now let's talk about the "memory" numbers given on the page.
 What impact have your changes had on memory usage?
 If you reload a page again and again (with no code changes in between reloads), does memory used stay the same?
 Have you ever been able to make memory used go down?
+Let's go over this?

 #### Part Two - Search Bar